-- If you are an undergraduate and your marks for this year contribute to your final degree classification (for example, all finalists and second years), the ‘No Detriment’ approach means that we will calculate your degree classification with and without the marks from assessments affected by Covid-19, and we will award the higher classification in each case.
+- If you are an undergraduate and your marks for this year contribute to your final degree classification (for example, all finalists and second years), the ‘No Detriment’ approach means that we will calculate your degree classification with and without the marks from modules affected by Covid-19, and we will award the higher classification in each case.

-- If you are a PGT student we will calculate your classification with and without the marks from assessments in T2 affected by Covid-19, and we will award the higher classification in each case.
+- If you are a PGT student we will calculate your classification with and without the marks from modules in T2 affected by Covid-19, and we will award the higher classification in each case.
 Because your dissertation/project is a key component of your degree, we cannot exclude these Masters level marks from the calculation.

 - Importantly, you will still need to pass the year, which means you must complete any remaining assessments for your modules and achieve an overall pass mark.
 If this is the case, completing your current assessments can only help raise your mark, it will not lower it.